Accessibility Statement

 Facebook Pinterest Twitter

 Pneumonia, the inflammation of the lungs, is relatively uncommon in cats.
 Regardless, it’s important to be aware of the symptoms of feline pneumonia, as it can be life-threatening if left untreated.
-Find out how to treat three types of pneumonia in cats, including aspiration pneumonia, bacterial pneumonia, and fungal pneumonia.
+Find out how to identify and treat three types of pneumonia in cats.

-Upper respiratory infections (URIs) are far more common in cats than pneumonia.
-As Dr. Justine Lee explains, URIs are the equivalent of a “common cold” in humans, although the underlying causes are different.
+The most common cause of pneumonia in cats is viral infections, often in the lower respiratory tract.
+Pneumonia can occur in cats with untreated upper respiratory infections (URIs).
+URIs are far more common in cats than pneumonia.
+URIs are the equivalent of a “common cold” in humans, although the underlying causes are different.
 URIs are a common cause of sneezing, fever, runny eyes, and conjunctivitis in cats.

 Unfortunately, feline upper respiratory infections are extremely infectious and contagious—and if left untreated, they can lead to pneumonia in cats.